QulinaryOrg/grunt-configure-firebase/README.md

 ## The "configureFirebase" task

+The task generates `firebase.json` and `.firebaserc` for a basic static web app.

 ### Overview
 In your project's Gruntfile, add a section named `configureFirebase` to the data object passed into `grunt.initConfig()`.